This website is intended for use by US residents only.

 Talk to your healthcare team today to see if you’re eligible for one-time ROCTAVIAN gene therapy.

-[ON SCREEN TEXT & NARRATOR]
+[ON SCREEN TEXT AND NARRATOR]

 Indication and Important Safety Information